Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Itinerary

-4-Day Inca Trail Itinerary—From Cusco to the Sun Gate
+4-Day Inca Trail Itinerary: Cusco to the Sun Gate

-Experience four incredible days on the Inca Trail, each with its own unique sights and challenges.
-Here is a day-by-day plan.
-It includes distances and elevations.
-This way, you will know exactly “how long is the Inca Trail” and what the route involves.
-Campsites may change a bit based on permits.
-However, the overall route and experience will stay the same
+Experience four incredible days on the Inca Trail, each offering unique landscapes and challenges.
+This detailed day-by-day itinerary includes distances and elevations, so you know exactly how long the Inca Trail is and what to expect.
+Campsites may vary slightly depending on permit availability.

 DAY 1